wichmann-lab/python-psignifit/docs/basic-usage.md

 jupyter:
   outputs_hidden: False
 ---
-print(result.parameter_estimate)
+print(result.get_parameters_estimate())
 ```

-This is a python dictionary containing the estimated parameters.
+This returns a python dictionary containing the estimated parameters.
 The parameters estimated by psignifit are:

 1.  *threshold*, the stimulus value of equal-odds